hypericum-ai/doodl/README.md

 Doodl is the Swiss Army knife of data visualization.
 It has several audiences:

-- Regular folks who want to write documents in Markdown that include high quality interactive (output format permitting) visualizations.
+- Folks who want to write documents in Markdown that include high quality interactive (output format permitting) visualizations.

 - Data analysts and data scientists who use any of the several Jupyter notebook derivative platforms to do data science.